 Appropriate testing reduces the time and cost of the process, reducing the candidate pool, and providing a streamlined, objective measure of likely success once hired.

 Look for tests that are backed by scientific knowledge, test for the skills and aptitudes that are appropriate to the role, and are simple to administer to several candidates early in the employment process.

 Candidate experience is really important, and one of the most frustrating and disheartening things for those that are looking for work is to make an application and not hear back.

 Although as a recruiter you might be dealing with thousands of applications for a role, it is best practice to let candidates know that they have not been successful.
-This doesn't have to be an in depth feedback report in the early stages, but should be a quick email or phone call to let them know that you will not be taking the candidate further.
+This doesn't have to be an in-depth feedback report in the early stages but should be a quick email or phone call to let them know that you will not be taking the candidate further.

-Later in the process, it might be more appropriate to give feedback on the candidate's performance and perhaps give constructive criticism so that they understand where they need to improve in order to be successful next time.
+Later in the process, it might be more appropriate to give feedback on the candidate's performance and perhaps give constructive criticism so that they understand where they need to improve to be successful next time.

 In employment, discrimination doesn't necessarily mean just refusing to employ a candidate who has protected characteristics – so it isn't only about having a legally non-discriminatory process, but also keeping unintentional bias out of the process.

 While good recruiters should be able to look at an employment candidate and see only their skills and abilities, bias is a difficult thing to work against, so finding a way to look at pure aptitude discriminates is no longer a problem.
 In testing and throughout the employment process be prepared to make adjustments to support those who might need them.